mithril-security/aigovtool/client/README.md

 ## Pre-requisite steps on Azure

 Recently Azure has upgraded the default kernel on Ubuntu 20.04 to 5.15.0-1045-azure.
 This breaks the ability to use AVX on SGX enclaves.
-The last known kernel that worked correctly was 5.15.0-1043-azure and therefore we'll downgrade to that kernel before we install the BlindAI-drm server.
+The last known kernel that worked correctly was 5.15.0-1043-azure and therefore we'll downgrade to that kernel before we install the AIGovTool server.

 Run the downgrade_kernel_azure.sh script to downgrade the kernel.
 ```bash